 There are numerous workstation tools—some included with the popular IBM i Access emulator and even within Microsoft Windows itself—that allow users to perform functions without starting a 5250 (“green screen”) emulation session.
 While no tool is going to bypass object level security, common reliance on simple application security and menus exposes the system in ways that organizations do not expect.
 Several services facilitate database access, while others enable users to issue commands against the host—even when their profile is lacking command line permission!

 When IBM enabled the TCP services in the mid-1990s they established a registry of exit points that allow the assignment of user-written exit programs.
 If present, these programs are invoked before any associated request from a user is honored; in essence, providing pre-process functionality.
 The key role of a network exit program should be to fulfill the missing capability of writing a log of the request, as well as to indicate if the user request should be rejected or passed to the service to be processed.

-Network Security is a suite of commercially written exit programs that act as a transactional firewall.
+Exit Point Manager for IBM i is a suite of commercially written exit programs that act as a transactional firewall.
 Control of more than 30 different exit points is easy via an easy-to-configure, rules-based engine that enables an administrator to set assign permissions based on a user, their group profiles, or the IP address they are connecting from.